WICG/display-locking/README.md

 For behaviors being discussed, as well as questions and other discussions, please look over the [issues](https://github.com/WICG/display-locking/issues)

-The rest of this document talks about one particular set of proposed features.
+The rest of this document talks about one particular implementation option.
 Whether or not this is the final proposed set of features is yet undecided.

 ## Summary